Here’s The Cold, Hard Truth about Cardio, Fitness Classes & Resistance Training for Long Term Fat Loss and Maintenance!

 Exercise selection will also depend on how fit and mobile you currently are to avoid injuries.

-If you have difficulty doing a bodyweight squat, balance performing a lunge, have trouble touching your toes or lifting your arms above your head, then you will likely need to start off with easier exercises to begin with.
+If you have difficulty doing a bodyweight squat, balance performing a lunge, have trouble touching your shins or lifting your arms above your head, then you will likely need to start off with easier exercises to begin with.

-As you build your strength and mobility, you will improve your balance, coordination, mobility, full body strength and confidence.
+As you build your strength and mobility, you will improve your balance, coordination, full body strength and confidence.